Srgiomndz/mango-api/README.md

 # mango-api

-A simple node.js API that serves up 137 different mango cultivars in JSON!
+A node.js API that serves up 137 different mango cultivars in JSON!

 All data collected was gathered from Wikipedia using Puppeteer.
 You can check that repo out [here](https://github.com/Srgiomndz/wiki-scraper)